There’s a moment in every engineer’s career when microservices feel like the answer to everything. Mine was around six years ago.

 - Extraction only when the pain is real

-I’d rather have a well-structured monolith serving real users than a perfectly designed microservices architecture serving nobody.
+I’d rather have a solid monolith with real users than a perfect microservices setup with none.